Cryptwork/Centos-7-Ethereum-Mining-rig-/README.md

 Special notes: make sure you give your user adiministrator access and enable your network connection during the install.
 There are gazillion of possibilities of configuration for Centos 7.
 I personnally never tried the minimal install/mining rig combo.

 Once the install has been completed properly, reboot should get Centos 7 started with nouveau driver.
-If you've decided to lock the kernel in as I did to run something like Ansys.
+If you've decided to lock in the kernel as I did to run something like Ansys.
+You can run no_update_kernel.sh as root.
+It will disable kernel update and run an update for you.

-2. -  Disabling Nouveau Driver
+##  Disabling Nouveau Driver
+Centos 7 come with the nouveau driver, which is no good for mining, but you'll need to disable it in order to install Nvidia Driver.
+Run Disable_Nouveau_Driver.sh to get this done. https://wiki.cdot.senecacollege.ca/wiki/CentOS7_Disable_Nouveau for the code!

 3. -  Installing Nvidia Driver
 4. -  SSH connection check (that's the lifeline!)
 5. -  Installing & compiling GCC 9.1.0 (take a while)